-In addition to his anchoring and sports duties, Sikahema hosts “Wednesday’s Child,” a weekly segment promoting the adoption of area children.
-The feature is sponsored by the National Adoption Center and the Freddie Mac Foundation.
-In 2011, he received a commendation from the Congressional Caucus of Adoption in Washington, D.C. for his dedication to this program.
+Vai joined NBC10 in 1994.
+In addition to his anchoring duties, Vai hosts “Wednesday’s Child,” a weekly feature promoting the adoption of area children.
+The feature is sponsored by the National Adoption Center and the Dave Thomas Foundation for Adoption.

-Sikahema grew up wanting to be a professional boxer and spent many years boxing at an amateur level.
+Vai grew up wanting to be a professional boxer and spent many years boxing at an amateur level.
 In 2008 he accepted a challenge from former baseball player Jose Canseco to fight him in a celebrity boxing match.
-The match was dubbed ‘The War at The Shore’, and Sikahema won by knockout in the first round.
+The match was dubbed "The War at The Shore," and Vai won by knockout in the first round.
 He donated his winnings to the family of Sergeant Stephen Liczbinski, a fallen officer of the Philadelphia Police Department.

 A native of Nuku’Alofa, Tonga, English is Vai’s second language.
 He resides in Mount Laurel, New Jersey and is a local leader in the Church of Jesus Christ of Latter Day Saints in Cherry Hill.
 Vai is dedicated to serving the community and played an active role in helping to secure the property for his church to build the first Mormon Temple in Pennsylvania in Center City.